 - Data Retention Enforcement

-NetWitness Suite has configurable options for data obfuscation, Data privacy officers and administrators can specify which meta keys in their environment are privacy-sensitive and limit where the meta values and raw data for those keys are displayed in the NetWitness Suite network.
-In place of the original values, NetWitness Suite can provide obfuscated representations to enable investigation and analytics.
+NetWitness Platform has configurable options for data obfuscation.
+Data privacy officers and administrators can specify which meta keys in their environment are privacy-sensitive and limit where the meta values and raw data for those keys are displayed in the NetWitness Platform network.
+In place of the original values, NetWitness Platform can provide obfuscated representations to enable investigation and analytics.
 In addition, DPOs and administrators can prevent persistence of privacy-sensitive meta values and raw logs or packets.

 Three methods work together to implement data obfuscation:

 - Role-based access (RBAC) to the raw logs or packets and the privacy-sensitive meta values.
 The DPO can use roles with granular permission capabilities to restrict what an analyst versus a data privacy officer is able to view during configuration, analysis, and investigation.
-The System Security and User Management Guide provides in-depth coverage of RBAC implementation in NetWitness Suite.
-To implement, you need to configure meta and content visibility per role on individual Brokers, Concentrators, Decoders, Log Decoders, and Archivers.
+The System Security and User Management Guide provides in-depth coverage of the RBAC implementation in NetWitness Platform.
+To implement, you must configure metadata and content visibility per role on individual Brokers, Concentrators, Decoders, Log Decoders, and Archivers.

 - Preventing persistence of privacy-sensitive meta values and raw logs or packets.
-To implement, you need to configure meta keys on parsers for individual Decoders and Log Decoders as transient.
+To implement, you must configure meta keys on parsers for individual Decoders and Log Decoders as transient.

 Data Retention Enforcement